How to Sell Value Over Price

 Offer a Guarantee

 Finally, expensive purchases will be a little less worrisome if you can offer a guarantee.
 Warranties and money-back offers reduce a new customer's risk.
 If your product is of a type that might break down, a cheap or even free maintenance plan is another option.
 You may also be able to offer a pseudo-trial by arranging for a billing delay for a nervous prospect.
-This gives him a chance to put the product through its paces before he needs to hand over his money to your company.
+This gives them a chance to put the product through its paces before they need to hand over their money to your company.

 Demonstrating the product's value for a prospect is often enough to derail price objections entirely.
 However, a prospect who has already done some research may have uncovered details on your competitors' prices.
 If your prospect brings up a specific competitor who offers a similar product at a lower price, dig for more details.
 If the offered price is much lower than yours, odds are that the competitor's product lacks important features or else there are hidden costs not reflected in the published amount.